-The following pages provide information about each nominee for election to the Board at the annual meeting and each other member of the Board.
+The following pages provide information about each nominee for election to the Board at the annual meeting and each other continuing member of the Board.
 We believe that all of our director nominees and continuing directors display:

-- · personal and professional integrity; - · appropriate levels of education and business experience; - strong business acumen; - an appropriate level of understanding of our business, industry and other industries relevant to our business; - the ability and willingness to devote adequate time to the work of our Board and its committees; - a fit of skills and personality with those of our other directors that helps build a Board that is effective, collegial and responsive to the needs of our Company; - · strategic thinking and a willingness to share ideas; - a diversity of experiences, expertise and backgrounds; and - the ability to represent the interests of all of our shareholders.
+- · personal and professional integrity; - appropriate levels of education and business experience; - · strong business acumen; - · an appropriate level of understanding of our business, industries and other industries relevant to our business; - the ability and willingness to devote adequate time to the work of our Board and its committees; - a fit of skills and personality with those of our other directors that helps build a Board that is effective, collegial and responsive to the needs of our Company; - · strategic thinking and a willingness to share ideas; - a diversity of experiences, expertise and backgrounds, including but not limited to, racial, ethnic and gender diversity; and - · the ability to represent the interests of all of our shareholders.

-All of our directors and director nominees bring to our Board a wealth of executive leadership experience, particularly at companies with international manufacturing operations.
-The following chart summarizes each director and director nominee's key qualifications, experience and skills.
+All of our continuing directors and director nominees bring to our Board a wealth of executive leadership experience, particularly at companies with international manufacturing operations.
+The following chart summarizes each continuing director and director nominee's key experience, qualifications and other attributes.

-Experience in the Following Areas: Janet Cooper Gary Ellis Jeffrey Ettinger Katherine Harless Jeffrey Harmening D. Christian Koch Joyce Mullen Richard Olson James O'Rourke Gregg Steinhafel Michael Vale
+Janet Cooper Gary Ellis Jeffrey Ettinger Katherine Harless Jeffrey Harmening D. Christian Koch Joyce Mullen Richard Olson James O'Rourke Michael Vale

-Current/Former CEO ✓ ✓ ✓ ✓ ✓ ✓ ✓
+Experience and Attributes Current/Former CEO / 1 / 1 1

+• • • •

-Finance/Financial Oversight ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓
+Finance/Financial Oversight ✓ / 1 ✓ √ √ / 1 /

-Public Company Board (other than Toro) ✓ ✓ ✓ ✓ ✓ ✓ ✓
+Public Company Board (other than TTC) 1 1 ✓ ✓ ✓ 1

-Manufacturing/Supply Chain/Operations ✓ ✓ ✓ ✓ ✓ ✓ ✓
+Manufacturing/Supply Chain/Operations 1 1 1 1 1 1 1

-Distribution Channel ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓
+Distribution Channel ✓ ✓ ✓ 1 ✓ 1 ✓

-Strategic Planning ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Regulatory/Government ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓
+Strategic Planning 1 1 1 1 1 1 1 1 1 /

+Regulatory/Government 1 ✓ 1 1 1 1 1 /

-Health and Safety ✓ ✓ ✓ ✓ ✓ ✓
+Health and Safety / 1 1 1 1 1 ✓

-Mergers & Acquisitions ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓
+Mergers & Acquisitions / 1 ✓ ✓ ✓ ✓ / / / /

-International Operations ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓
+International Operations 1 / 1 1 1 1 1 ✓

-Information Systems/ Cybersecurity ✓ ✓ ✓ ✓ ✓
+Information Systems/ Cybersecurity / / 1 / 1 / /

-Previously Resided Outside the United States ✓ ✓ ✓ ✓ ✓
+Previously Resided Outside the United States 1 ✓ ✓ 1 ✓ 1

+Female / 1 ✓

+Racially and/or Ethnically Diverse 1